krotus/storyblok-assets-cleanup/README.md

                         Backup directory, defaults to ./assets_backup.
   --max-pages        MAX_PAGES
                         Maximum number of pages to process.
 If not set, all pages will be processed.
+  --max-assets       MAX_ASSETS
+                        Maximum number of assets to process.
+If not set, all assets will be processed.
   --start-page       START_PAGE
                         Start page to proceed.
 If not set, first page will be processed.
   --max-story-pages  MAX_STORY_PAGES